 FAQ

-What is the best Wispr Flow alternative without a subscription?
-Infina ($99 one-time), Superwhisper ($249.99 lifetime), MacWhisper (€64 one-time), and VoiceInk ($25 to $49 one-time) all replace the subscription with a single purchase.
-Which is best depends on your job: AI prompting, Infina; polished prose, Infina with its $10/mo cloud add-on; free tier and model tinkering, Superwhisper; file transcription, MacWhisper; tightest budget, VoiceInk.
+What is the best Wispr Flow alternative without a monthly bill?
+Superwhisper ($249.99 lifetime), MacWhisper (€64 one-time), and VoiceInk ($25 to $49 one-time) all replace the monthly bill with a single purchase.
+Infina is a flat $99/year, still under Wispr Flow's $144 to $180 a year, with unlimited words and commands and transcription that runs on your Mac.
+Which is best depends on your job: AI prompting, Infina; polished prose, Infina with its $9.99/mo cloud add-on; free tier and model tinkering, Superwhisper; file transcription, MacWhisper; smallest up-front cost, VoiceInk.

 Is there a Wispr Flow alternative that works offline?
 Yes, that's most of this list.
 Infina, Superwhisper, MacWhisper, and VoiceInk all transcribe on-device on Apple Silicon Macs, and Apple's built-in dictation is on-device for many languages.
 Wispr Flow itself is cloud-only with no offline mode.